mercatos/Ebay/README.md

 For convinience, there is an example.env file in the repository.
 Make a copy and rename it to .env.
 Set the appropriate values.
 Also included is a file load_env.sh.
 Before running any command run `source load_env.sh`.
 That will set the variables

+#Unit tests
+Added the first unit test in the tests.
+Data for the test is a series of pickeled results from actual API requests.
+To install dependencies, use the requirements_dev.txt